PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Firewall

 macOS comes with a built-in [firewall](https://support.apple.com/guide/mac-help/change-firewall-settings-on-mac-mh11783/mac).
-Make sure it's eanbled at the very least, but you can block all incoming connections for the best security/privacy.
+Make sure it's enabled at the very least, but you can block all incoming connections for the best security/privacy.